janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 ## Notes

-* backbone-global definition types file is required by Marionette.
+backbone-global definition types file is required by Marionette.

-* The Marionette definition file was apparently updated to exported as "backbone.marionette" instead of just "marionette".
+The Marionette definition file was apparently updated to exported as "backbone.marionette" instead of just "marionette".

+The raison d'être for Backbone's Model classes is to be able to watch for changes, kinda like Knockout's observables.
+A collection is needed when the system needs to be able to detect changes made in a list of things.
+If the list of things doesn't change dynamically, there is no need to use a Backbone Collection - an array will do fine.

 ### Updates required to type definition files